cmaureir/progra-alma/lectures/week4/lecture15.rst

-An *object* is an instance of a *class*, the most simple example to understand this, is to think in a class called ``Human``, and all of us are intances, because we are all human beings.
+An *object* is an instance of a *class*, the most simple example to understand this, is to think in a class called ``Human``, and all of us are instances, because we are all human beings.
 In the same way, a *class* have several functions, called *methods*.
 In our example, as Human, we can *walk*, *speak*,